-This said, have you noticed that some betterments have come at a cost for the environment or society, and we are collectively paying that price?
-For example, soil erosion or waterways contamination from chemical crop fertilizers meant to enhance soil productivity.
+The human-centric paradigm that we collectively adopted and believe has begun to show some shortcomings, inviting us to revisit our place and role in the larger ecosystem.
+Some betterments have come at a cost for the environment or society, and we are collectively paying the price, for example, soil erosion or waterway contamination from chemical crop fertilizers meant to enhance soil productivity.